cardilloscreations/www-hairbylisacardillo/collections/_posts/2024-04-14-High-End-Hair-Salon-Near-Disney.md

   </h3>
   <section>
     <p>
-    The salon Lisa works from is in a pleasant area of Kissimmee, FL.
+    The salon Lisa works from is in a pleasant area of Windermere, FL.
 This allows her to provide hair services to clients throughout the <b>entire Central Florida</b> and Orlando area.
-Her service area includes: Kissimmee, Poinciana, St. Cloud, Davenport, Hayes City, Hunters Creek, Orlando, Champions Gate, Celebration, Lake Nona, Windermere, and more.
+Her service area includes: Windermere, Doctor Philips, Orlando, Davenport, Hayes City, Hunters Creek, Champions Gate, Celebration, Lake Nona, and more.
     </p>
   </section>
 </div>